 With increased technology in the stone processing industry, some selections of granite and quartz may share the same price point.
 Higher prices are a result of uniqueness and sometimes scarcity of the desired material.
-Both quartz and granite offer a wide variety to choose from.
+Both quartz and granite offer a wide variety of price points to choose from.

 Granite can be re-finished and, in cases of chipping or breaking, it can be repaired via colored epoxies that can take a polish.

-A. Use: Kitchen counters usually require sturdy material, such as granite or quartz, that can take a lot of heavy wear, from active family use.
+- Use: Kitchen counters usually require sturdy material, such as granite or quartz, that can take a lot of heavy wear from active family use.
 Bath vanities, table tops, fireplace mantles, as well as flooring, tub, shower and Jacuzzi surrounds can utilize a variety of materials.
 We can guide you through your project for the best material choices.

 - Color: There are hundreds of colors and variations within color groups to choose from.
 We have a great selection of material for you to see and many samples to pick from.
 Whatever your color scheme, we will be able to help you.